seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 by a static type (though there are restrictions on indexing beyond the bounds of an allocated object in some cases).
-This means that single-dimension 'variable sized array' addressing can be implemented in LLVM with a zero length array type.
-An implementation of 'pascal style arrays' in LLVM could use the type "``{ i32, [0 x float]}``", for example.
+This means that single-dimension 'variable sized array' addressing can be implemented in LLVM37 with a zero length array type.
+An implementation of 'pascal style arrays' in LLVM37 could use the type "``{ i32, [0 x float]}``", for example.

 .. _t_struct: